San Jose IBM PC Club - Web Hosting FAQ's

 How do I get to my SJPC Web site with an HTTP command?

-Your SJPC Web site is accessible by you and others by entering http://www.sjpc.org/~userid in the command line.
-This will display your home page, index.htm.
+Your SJPC Web site is accessible by you and others by entering http://www.sjpc.org/userid in the command line.
+This will display your home page, index.htm or index.html.

-Can I get to my SJPC Web site with an FTP command?
+Can I get to my SJPC Web site with an SFTP command?

-No. Your SJPC Web site is only accessible to you by executing an SFTP command that will take you to the directory home/userid/public_html where userid is your SJPC assigned login user name.
-The actual SFTP format varies with the program that you use to SFTP.
-Some SFTP programs are described in the help pages under Web hosting.
+No. Your SJPC Web site is only accessible to you by executing an FTP command that will take you to the directory public_html/username where username is your SJPC assigned login user name.
+The actual FTP format varies with the program that you use to FTP.
+Some FTP programs are described in the help pages under Web hosting.

 Is there any advertising put on my Web site?